 I hope you will give this delicious recipe a try, do not hesitate to comment or tag me on social media if you make it.
 And I wish you a very good pre-Easter week!

-For the Carrot Cake Base:
+Carrot Cake layer

 - 1 cup grated carrot